General diffraction properties of aperiodic slit arrays: Far-field diffraction periodicities of general slit arrays

 Here we would like to establish a more general mathematical condition for the existence of these features in the diffraction pattern.
 This condition arises from the enveloping sinc function presented in Eq. \eqref{SlitFourier}, which approaches zero as $|x^\prime|$ increases, limiting the number of observable maxima in the far-field intensity pattern.
 A given order periodicity could even be entirely suppressed if its peaks coincide with the zeros of the sinc function.
 Accordingly, as a figure of merit for this analysis, we obtain the physical conditions for which the peaks of interference maxima associated with the many orders of Eq. \eqref{OscillationPeriods} exist within the central region defined by the zeroth diffraction order.
 Thus, matching $L^\prime_ j$ with the first zero of Eq. \eqref{SlitFourier}, we get

 As expected, Eq. \eqref{SupressionCond} sets a condition that relates the width of the slits and the parameters characterising the slit distribution (through the derivatives of $x_n$).
 When the equality is satisfied, the $j$-th order periodicity completely disappears from the far-field intensity pattern.
 From Eq.~\eqref{TjRatio}, it is clear that, in terms of experimental constraints, the most restrictive instance of this relation appears for the lowest-order periodicity ($j=1$), since it requires the largest slit width necessary to satisfy the equation.
-Using $j=1$ in Eq. \eqref{SupressionCond}, we conclude that to observe the first diffraction peak associated with $L^\prime_1$ within the zeroth diffraction order, the slit width must be chosen such that $s \lesssim \left| x^{(1)} _{\bar{n}} \right|\ $.
+Using $j=1$ in Eq. \eqref{SupressionCond}, we conclude that to observe the first diffraction peak associated with $L^\prime_1$ within the zeroth diffraction order imposed by the slit width, the slit width must be chosen such that $s \lesssim \left| x^{(1)} _{\bar{n}} \right|\ $.

 It is now useful to analyse the implications of this condition for the grating's geometry.
 For this purpose, let us suppose that we want to design the diffraction grating such that Eq. \eqref{SupressionCond} is exactly satisfied for $j=1$.
 To better understand this condition, let us first notice that for the case of a periodic grating, the condition implies the use of $s = L$, transforming the slit array into a completely opened aperture.
-We therefore conclude that, as long as the grating remains a periodic array of separate slits, at least two diffraction peaks would be visible at the transverse positions $\xf = \pm L^\prime_1$.
+We therefore conclude that, as long as the grating remains a periodic array of separate slits, at least two diffraction peaks would be visible at the transverse positions $\xf = \pm L^\prime_1$ within the zeroth diffraction order imposed by the slit width.

 We now investigate whether a similar situation occurs for general aperiodic slits arrays.
 First, let us determine the conditions under which the central slit for the Gaussian illumination, $\bar{n}$, and its neighbour, $\bar{n} + 1$, are separated by a distance equal to their width, forming a single aperture.
 Mathematically, this corresponds to: $|x_{\bar{n}+1} - x_{\bar{n}}| = s$.
 We then expand $x_{\bar{n} + 1}$ in a Taylor series around $\bar{n}$ to rewrite this difference as